arafat-ar13/Regular-ToDoList/README.md

   * Ability to add and checkoff Todos for users
   * Ability to edit Todos
   * Ability to delete Todos
-  * User profile page where they can
-    * Add a picture of themselves
-    * View the number of completed, uncompleted and total todos
   * Delete user account if they want
   * Launch the app through Heroku or PythonAnywhere